jim-collier/x9git/contributing.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for gitsby, **including completely new features and minor improvements to existing functionality**.
-Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.
+This covers both new features and small improvements to what's already there.
+Following these guidelines helps everyone understand your suggestion and find related ones.

 <!-- omit in toc -->
 #### Before Submitting an Enhancement